 Client Counseling Services

-Note: If you need to speak to or make an appointment with our Licensed Professional Counselor Becky Murray, please call her at 847.499.5700, or email her at firstname.lastname@example.org.
+Note: If you need to speak to or make an appointment with our Licensed Clinical Professional Counselor Becky Murray, please call her at 847.499.5700, or email her at firstname.lastname@example.org.

 Here at Veterinary Specialty Center, we understand that for many people, companion animals are more than just pets.
 Losing a pet can be as devastating as losing a human family member or friend.
 Sometimes pet loss can be more crippling because unlike when a human friend or family member dies, society doesn’t expect that we need the same time to grieve.